joeytwiddle/significant-white-space/README.md

 Still a little immature.

 Working reasonably for a neat subset of HaXe, Java and C code.

+Multi-line expressions with indentation are not supported, although they can be coerced to work using mixed indentation.

 Options are not yet exposed as command-line arguments, but can be changed by editing Root.hx.